Teknomancer/nopf/README.md

 Once environment is setup, create a release build by executing:
 `nmake.exe /F Makefile.vc all`

-NOTE: The `all` switch in the above commands does a full-rebuild everytime (clean + build).
+Note: The `all` switch in the above commands does a full-rebuild everytime (clean + build).
 For incremental builds, you may skip `all`.

 #### Dependencies
 * Appropriate Windows SDK